bhargavi-gudur/Portfolio/README.md

 # Hi, I'm Gandla Bhargavi 👋

-Aspiring programmer with a focus on embedded systems and C  ,CPP programming, passionate about creating innovative solutions in firmware and telematics.
+Senior Software Engineer with 4 years of experience in battery management systems (BMS) and telematics in the automotive domain.
+Expertise in embedded software development, STM32 microcontrollers, and system integration.
+Contributed 2.5 years on BMS, enhancing firmware reliability, real-time monitoring, and system performance.
+With 1.6 years in telematics, developed safety features, implemented GTest for validation, and mentored junior engineers, improving team efficiency by 20%.
+Actively seeking opportunities for professional growth and to contribute to innovative projects that drive organizational success..

 ## 🔹 About Me
 - **Current Role**: Senior Software and Firmware Engineer
-- **Experience**: Over 3.6+years experience in senior software engineer and  embedded firmware enginner  worked on Battery Management Systems (BMS) and telematics development.
+- **Experience**: Over 4 years experience in senior software engineer and  embedded firmware enginner  worked on Battery Management Systems (BMS) and telematics development.
 - **Specialization**:
   - Designing and testing embedded systems
   - Implementing bootloaders and memory mappings for STM32 microcontrollers